mansisindhu/smallcase-clone/README.md

 ## Features

 -  User can see variety of smallcases and can select which smallcase to invest in
--  Storing the users data in local storage
+-  Storing the users data on Mongo Server
 -  Used keyframes for sliding effect
 -  Responsive design
 -  User can filter the smallcases by minimimum amount, highest returns, etc.